-- our 100% stock ownership interest in Lorillard, Inc.; - notional, intergroup debt owed by the Carolina Group to the Loews Group (\$1.5 billion outstanding at June 30, 2006), bearing interest at the annual rate of 8.0% and, subject to optional prepayment, due December 31, 2021; and - any and all liabilities, costs and expenses arising out of or related to tobacco or tobacco-related businesses.
+- · our 100% stock ownership interest in Lorillard, Inc.; - · notional, intergroup debt owed by the Carolina Group to the Loews Group \$1.4 billion outstanding at September 30, 2006), bearing interest at the annual rate of 8.0% and, subject to optional prepayment, due December 31, 2021; and - · any and all liabilities, costs and expenses arising out of or related to tobacco or tobacco-related businesses.

-As of June 30, 2006, the outstanding Carolina Group stock represents a 53.7% economic interest in the performance of the Carolina Group.
-The Loews Group consists of all of our assets and liabilities other than the 53.7% economic interest represented by the outstanding Carolina Group stock, and includes as an asset the notional, intergroup debt of the Carolina Group.
+As of September 30, 2006, the outstanding Carolina Group stock represents a 62.3% economic interest in the performance of the Carolina Group.
+The Loews Group consists of all of our assets and liabilities other than the 62.3% economic interest represented by the outstanding Carolina Group stock, and includes as an asset the notional, intergroup debt of the Carolina Group.
+The Loews Group's intergroup interest in the earnings of the Carolina Group declined from 60.7% to 41.9% and from 60.8% to 48.3% for the three and nine months ended September 30, 2006, respectively, as compared to the corresponding periods of 2005, due primarily to the sales of Carolina Group stock by Loews in November of 2005 and May and August of 2006.